mostly-coherent/nutty_baseball/Plan.md

 - As a user, I want to customize game rules (innings, simplified scoring) so we can play age-appropriate backyard games
 - As a parent watching Little League, I want quick rule references so I can understand umpire calls and game situations
 - As a competitive dad, I want playful commentary when I'm losing so the app keeps things lighthearted
-- As a Peanuts fan, I want Charlie Brown/Snoopy themed elements so the app connects to my son's original interest
+- As a user, I want a nostalgic, encouraging theme that makes learning feel approachable and fun

 ## Feature Requirements